Kemp names 2 new regents as chancellor impasse lingers

 The “acting” title could have signified that regents expected MacCartney, previously the system’s executive vice chancellor of administration, to hold the post for only a short while.
 She wasn’t named the interim chancellor, as predecessor Steve Wrigley was named before regents decided he should lead the system permanently.

-There’s been no public movement since then on finding a permanent chancellor, although regents said in June that they were still looking for a permanent leader.
+There’s been no public movement since then on finding a permanent chancellor, although regents said in June that they were still looking for a permanent leader for the 340,000-student system.

 In May, regents hired a new search firm after the previous firm quit, citing “misinformation.”
 The new search firm was supposed to reexamine existing candidates and recruit new ones.
 The agency that accredits all the schools asked in April whether there had been undue political pressure to appoint Sonny Perdue as the system’s leader.
 In June, responding to a public records request by The Associated Press, the system said no one ever responded to that inquiry.